Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 -------------

 What parts of your application should you test?
-That depends on aspects of your project.:  user expectations, time allowed for the project, priorities set by the project manager and so on.
+That depends on aspects of your project:  user expectations, time allowed for the project, priorities set by the project manager and so on.
 Once the project boundaries are defined though, you, the tester, will certainly make many decisions on what to test.